jdf2e/nutui-react/src/sites/sites-react/doc/docs/taro/migrate-from-v2.en-US.md

 #### InfiniteLoading

 - The target attribute is used to obtain the element that is being listened to.
+- `refreshDistance` The distance to trigger the pull-down refresh.

 [//]: # '#### Notify'
 [//]: # '#### PullToRefresh'